Student Organizations

 Psi Chi is the National Honor Society in psychology.
 Our Psi Chi chapter provides you with the opportunity to get connected with others who are interested in psychology through meetings and volunteer opportunities.
 Members get to learn more about psychology through graduate students, faculty, and renowned psychologists.
 You can join Psi Chi if you meet certain standards required by Psi Chi and the Association of College Honor Societies (a governing body for college honor societies).

 PSA stands for the Psychology Student Alliance.
-It is an student-lead organization that partners with Psi Chi to host monthly meetings, service events, and social events for students interested in psychology.
+It is a student-lead organization that partners with Psi Chi to host monthly meetings, service events, and social events for students interested in psychology.
 Undergraduates of any year and any major are welcome to join.

-Contact: Karla Gingerich or Sam Sickbert
+Contact: Karla Gingerich, Sam Sickbert or apply online

 SACNAS Student Organization is a local chapter of an inclusive, multicultural and multidisciplinary national organization dedicated to promoting diversity and excellence in science.
 We support minority students on campus by providing opportunities for professional and leadership development, community outreach, educational support, and training for careers in science technology, engineering, and mathematics (STEM).